Narvuk/NarvukTWUI/README.md

 ## Help and Support
 If you encounter any issues or need assistance with the template, feel free to open an issue on our GitHub repository.
 Please provide as much detail as possible (e.g., error messages, steps to reproduce, screenshots) to help us resolve the issue efficiently.

+We have also enabled discussions on this repository if you require community help or questions regarding Narvuk TWUI

 We strive to respond and fix issues as quickly as possible.
 Your feedback is crucial to improving this project!